dm0-/gnuxc/RUNTIME.md

 Note that the default GRUB menu item has `--readonly` on the root file system program.
 This is for `/etc/shepherd.scm` to be able to call `fsck` on it without the file system being modified in the process.
-Once `fsck` finishes its validation, it remounts the file system as writeable for regular usage.
+Once `fsck` finishes its validation, it remounts the file system as writable for regular usage.

-Near the end of `/etc/shepherd.scm`, the variable `default-runlevel` is defined.
+At the beginning of `/etc/shepherd.scm`, the variable `default-runlevel` is defined.
 This can be changed to `1`, `3`, or `5` to choose a preferred set of services to start automatically on boot.
-These sets of services are defined at the end of the file for further customization.
-A typical service set for runlevel `3` could be `console cron dhclient ssh swap syslog`, where `console` is the service that starts all the virtual consoles with their login prompts.
+These sets of services are defined by adding links in the directories `/etc/rc3.d`, `/etc/rc5.d`, etc.  The contents of the files in these directories is not currently used; their file names are collected to define the list of services.

 #### Service Definitions